 As a result of this practice, the Psychology of Learning and Motivation explains that “it’s estimated that we can miss as much as 50 percent of what is going on around us when distracted.”
 It’s not hard to see why this can quickly become a serious hazard when we’re navigating around pedestrians, children, pets, construction zones and other drivers—many of whom are likely distracted themselves.

-How to Prevent Being a Distracted When Driving
+How to Stop Giving Into Distractions When Driving

 1. Enroll your Teen in a Training Program